IEEE 6G Wireless Communication Systems: Applications, Requirements, Technologies, Challenges, and Research Directions LINK

 What is Agenda 2030?

-The 2030 Sustainable Development Goals (SDGs), part of the UN's 2030 Agenda for Sustainable Development, complement these ideas with a broader, state-driven mission.
+While the Great Reset and the Fourth Industrial Revolution spotlight technological and economic transformation, The 2030 Sustainable Development Goals (SDGs), part of the UN's 2030 Agenda for Sustainable Development, complement these ideas with a broader, state-driven mission.
 Adopted in 2015 by all United Nations member states, the SDGs are a set of 17 global objectives aiming to create a better, more sustainable future by 2030, tackling major challenges like poverty, inequality, climate change, environmental degradation, peace, and justice.
 The idea is to balance economic growth, social well-being, and environmental protection, with a core promise to 'leave no one behind.'
 They cover specifics like eradicating extreme poverty, ensuring clean water, promoting gender equality, and fighting climate change, all through global cooperation.

 What is the Bioeconomy and how can it drive Sustainable development?